-If Walmart is regarded to be comparable to a controlled tested party under the TNMM (CPM in the United Sates), computing its three-year median is not sensible because the series of OMAD reveal a high polynomial behavior; therefore, slicing any three years of data produces unreliable measures of Walmart’s OMAD.
+If Walmart is regarded to be comparable to a controlled tested party under the TNMM (CPM in the United Sates), computing its three-year median OMAD is not sensible because the series of annual OMAD reveal a high polynomial behavior; therefore, slicing any three years of data produces unreliable measures of Walmart’s OMAD.

 The second chart shows one-period differences in OMAD, which results in a near-stationary series.
 The third chart shows the behavior of the operating profit markup, which we estimated using equation (1) below, with increasing sample sizes, starting with three years of data and ending with 41 data pairs.
 On chart three, the solid red line is a Lowess curve showing the number of data years required for the estimated operating profit markup to settle down to a stable value.

-(1) S(t) = 1.0504 C(t) + U(t)
+(1) S(t) = λ C(t) + V(t)

 with the Newey-West t-statistics = 289.8 and R2 = 0.9999.
 The intercept is insignificant, which we regard as zero.

-We estimated also one-year-differences in variables, and obtained:(2) ∆S(t) = 1.0604 ∆C(t)
+We estimated also one-year-differences in the regression variables, and obtained:(4) ∆S(t) ≈ 1.0604 ∆C(t)

 Newey-West t-statistics means that we computed HAC (Heteroskedasticity and Autocorrelation Consistent) standard errors.
 See Green (2018), Section 20.5.2, pp. 998-999.

-An important rule-changing implication is that we must select profit indicators with a clear theoretical underpinning (e.g., Kalecki (1954)), and we must consider many years of data available for each selected comparable.
+An important rule-changing implication of this exercise is that we must select profit indicators with a clear theoretical underpinning (e.g., Kalecki (1954)), and we must consider many years of data available for each selected comparable.
 The regression estimates of operating profit indicators using larger data samples produce more reliable arm’s length ranges of near-neighbor values than the computation of quartiles using three years of data.

 William Green, Econometric Analysis (8th edition), Pearson, 2018.

-Published on Oct 19, 2019, 3:05:09 PM
+Published on Oct 19, 2019 3:05:09 PM